 We found 5 internists who accept Humana Premier near Statesboro, GA.

-Dr. Rani Reddy is an internist in Statesboro, GA.
-Dr. Reddy's average patient rating is 3.5 stars out of 5.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Reddy honors.
+Dr. Rani Reddy is a Statesboro, GA physician who specializes in general internal medicine.
+Her average patient rating is 3.5 stars out of 5.
+Dr. Reddy is an in-network provider for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.

 Conditions / Treatments